Oslandia/workshop-3d/README.md

 You can use a VirtualBox image with all software already installed and setup, or you can choose to install them yourself.
 See below for installation instructions.

+The virtual machine can be downloaded at this address: http://37.187.164.233/workshop-3d/Workshop.ova

 ## Configuring the virtual machine

 Import the virtual machine in virtual box: File -> Import Appliance